Exit website

 • Willing to attend ad-hoc fundraising or special events.

-• Annual leave: Commencing at 25 days per annum
+• Annual leave: Starting at 25 days plus bank holidays

-Having secured further funding Safe Steps are looking to recruit additional staff to its services for survivors of domestic abuse in the City of Southend and Essex
+Safe Steps are looking to recruit additional staff to its services for survivors of domestic abuse in Southend, Rochford and Castle Point.

 The ideal candidate will need to be highly motivated and committed to making a difference to the safety and promotion of healthy relationships.